The Soccer Academy California

-US Sports is thrilled to host The Soccer Academy for another successful year at CSU Channel Islands.
+US Sports is thrilled to host The Soccer Academy at the Cate School in Carpinteria, CA!
 The Academy offers a unique program of instruction that develops each camper's skills and tactical awareness.

 - Written evaluations for each camper